processing/processing-website/README.md

 # Processing Website

 This repo holds the code for the [processing.org](https://processing.org) website.
 The website is built with [Gatsby](https://www.gatsbyjs.com/).

-We welcome contributions from the community to help improve the site.
+We welcome contributions from the community to help improve the site!

 ## How To Contribute